 In order to determine the prevalence of bereaved women in a population, we start by considering the age-specific probability that an average woman will experience the death of a child:

-1qa,c,pk=1-e-h(a,c,p) (2)
+1qa,ck=1-e-h(a,c) (2)

-where h(a,c,p)=ODa+1,c,pk- ODa,c,pk is the hazard rate of experiencing the death of a child younger than k (Wachter 2014).
-We create a life table (Preston, Heuveline, and Guillot 2001) with a unit radix l0k=1 where 1qa,c,pk is the probability of losing a child.
-We define FOD(a,c,p)k=1-1l(a,c,p)k as the fraction of women aged a in cohort c who ever experienced the death of a child younger than k.
-Next, we account for the mortality of women with the help of FWS(a,c,p), the fraction of women that survived up to age a after the start of reproductive age α in each birth cohort (where α<a).
+where h(a,c)=ODa+1,ck- ODa,ck is the hazard rate of experiencing the death of a child younger than k (Wachter 2014).
+We create a life table (Preston, Heuveline, and Guillot 2001) with a unit radix l0k=1 where 1qa,ck is the probability of losing a child.
+We define FOD(a,c)k=1-1l(a,c)k as the fraction of women aged a in cohort c who ever experienced the death of a child younger than k.
+Next, we account for the mortality of women with the help of FWS(a,c), the fraction of women that survived up to age a after the start of reproductive age α in each birth cohort (where α<a).
 We approximate this using country-specific period life tables from the UN WPP.
 The proportion of women (per 1,000 mothers) who have ever lost one or more children younger than k is:

-wOM(a,c,p)k=FOD(a,c,p)k*FWS(a,c,p)*1000.
+wOM(a,c)k=FOD(a,c)k*FWS(a,c)*1000.
 (3)

 To estimate an equivalent measure for mothers, we rescale our estimates using a similar life table approach.
 We consider fertility as a “hazard rate” to approximate the number of women that “survive” without having children (i.e. remain childless) after experiencing a set of age-specific fertility rates.
-The fraction of women who have ever been mothers FM(a,c,p) is approximated as 1 minus the fraction of childless women.
+The fraction of women who have ever been mothers FM(a,c) is approximated as 1 minus the fraction of childless women.
 We can now define, for a given cohort, the proportion of mothers (per 1,000 mothers) who have ever lost one or more children younger than k:

-mOM(a,c,p)k=wOM(a,c,p)k*FMa,c,p.
+mOM(a,c)k=wOM(a,c)k*FMa,c,.
 (4)

 We generate period estimates of the prevalence of bereaved mothers, comparable to the empirical survey estimates, using different combinations of cohort and age.